virevolai/safeCOVID/docs/README.md

 One that central authorities failed miserably at.
 We can hope that they will do the right thing, eventually.
 But hope is not a strategy.

 We need to reopen the society, but not lose our rights in the process.
-Once freedom is lost, it won't just be handed back.
+Once we lose freedom, we won't get it back easily.

 Sadly the narrative is that we need to cede more control to governments and corporations... the same ones who are still not adopting the scientific evidence on wearing masks and providing widespread tests.